 Artist Statement

-My practice is a collaboration with materials and the natural world.
-A daily ritual of setting thin Kozo papers in the sun, weighing them down with found rocks, and pouring homemade walnut inks onto them has become a foundational practice.
-As the sun shifts and intensifies, a unique record of evaporation is recorded in the fibers.
-I photograph the stains to create printing matrices as well as use the stained paper in the work.
-I am interested in the reticulation patterns created through the process and how this act embodies chance.
+My practice is a symbiotic relationship with materials and the natural world.
+Each day, I engage in a ritual of setting thin Kozo papers in the sun, weighted by found rocks, and pouring homemade walnut inks onto them.
+This process captures a unique record of evaporation, recorded in the fibers, which I use to create printing matrices and incorporate into my work.
+I am fascinated by the reticulation patterns born from this process and the element of chance it embodies.

 -Marilee Salvator